aelli15/aelli15.github.io/index.md

 ## About Me

-I am currently a Statistic PhD Pre-canidate at Colorado State University, where I hope to do research in nonparameteric bayesian methods and computation.
+I am currently a Statistic PhD Pre-canidate at Colorado State University, where I hope to do research in nonparametric Bayesian methods and computation.
 I am trying to have a good mixture of computing and theoretical background.
 I love to dwell on theoretical and abstract structures, but also love to code and implement my ideas.
-I find it very important to pass on my knowledge to others, and encourge others to explore mathematics and statistics at a deeper level.
+I find it very important to pass on my knowledge to others, and encourage others to explore mathematics and statistics at a deeper level.
 I have been a lab instructor at University of Michigan during my masters degree and a part time instructor at Washtenaw Community College.
 Beyond academics, I love music, cooking, and enjoying nature!

 ## [Courses](Courses/)